Financial Help for People With Disabilities

 Tax Deductions for Children with Disabilities

-There are several tax credits and deductions for taxpayers with disabled children of any age.
+There are several tax credits and deductions for taxpayers with children with disabilities of any age.

 A tax credit lowers the amount of taxes paid; a deduction reduces taxable income.